terryrossi/TheFlix-Angular-client/README.md

 ## Objective

-Using Angular, build the client-side for an app called TheFlix-Angular based on its existing server-side code (REST API and database).
+Using Angular and Angular-Material, build the client-side for an app called TheFlix-Angular based on its existing server-side code (REST API and database).

 ## Context